ibm-cloud-docs/Cloudant/libraries/supported.md

 As such,
 it does not currently have complete {{site.data.keyword.cloudant_short_notm}} API coverage.

->   **Note**: SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.
+SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.
+{: tip}